Seymour Cromwell

 Seymour Legrand "Sy" Cromwell II (February 17, 1934 – May 2, 1977) was an American rower.
 He won a silver medal in the double sculls event at the 1964 Summer Olympics and at the 1966 World Rowing Championships.

 Private life

 Cromwell was born in New York City in 1934.
 His paternal grandfather, and namesake, was Seymour L. Cromwell, a former president of the New York Stock Exchange.
+Cromwell prepared at Groton School graduating in 1952.
 After graduating from Princeton University in 1956, he studied at MIT and Harvard University.
 He then briefly worked as a naval architect, but then changed to teaching.

 Rowing

 During his rowing career, Cromwell won seven national titles in the single sculls and several more in double sculls.
 He won the Diamond Challenge Sculls at the Henley Royal Regatta in 1964, rowing for the Nonpareil Rowing Club of New York.
 He competed at the 1961 European Rowing Championships in single sculls and won bronze.
 Although he was selected only for the 1964 Olympics, he continued to be a top US rower up to 1970s, finishing third at the 1976 Olympic trials.
 In 1963, he won a gold medal at the Pan American Games in single sculls.